webistomin/nanogram.js/README.md

 See caniuse for [fetch](https://caniuse.com/#search=fetch) and [promise](https://caniuse.com/#search=promise).

+### Browsers polyfills

-But if you want to send a polyfill only to browsers that need it, there's a handy service called [Polyfill.io](https://polyfill.io/v3/url-builder/) which does just that, it offers a wide array of polyfills.
+If you want to send a polyfill only to browsers that need it, there's a handy service called [Polyfill.io](https://polyfill.io/v3/url-builder/) which does just that, it offers a wide array of polyfills.

-Here's an example of using [polyfill.io](https://polyfill.io/v3/url-builder/) to polyfill only the `Fetch` and `Promise` feature, so if we put this right before closing `</body>` tag of index.html and `Nanogram.js` script, Polyfill.io will read the user agent and use that information to determine if the browser requires a polyfill for the feature or features listed.
+Here's an example of using [polyfill.io](https://polyfill.io/v3/url-builder/) to polyfill only the `Fetch` and `Promise` feature, so if we put this right before closing `</body>` tag of `index.html` and `Nanogram.js` script, Polyfill.io will read the user agent and use that information to determine if the browser requires a polyfill for the feature or features listed.
 Since I'm using Chrome it will send back an empty response since my browser doesn't need it, pretty slick.

 ```html
 <script src="https://polyfill.io/v3/polyfill.min.js?features=fetch%2CPromise></script>
 ```

+Alternatively, you can install packages like [es6-promise](https://github.com/stefanpenner/es6-promise) and [whatwg-fetch](https://github.com/github/fetch).

+### Node.js

+Node.js doesn't have a built-in implementation of the Fetch API, but you can use any library with a compatible interface, such [node-fetch](https://github.com/node-fetch/node-fetch):

 ## Credits